vlandham/captain_z/out/captain_z.md

 Nothing happened.
 The rock still didn't budge.

 Now frustrated, Captain Z found another rock.
-One that was heavy, but she could still lift.
+One that was heavy, but that she could lift.
 She dragged this rock over, got down on her knees, and smashed it down on the flat stone that wouldn't budge.

 The stone covering the hole shattered, breaking into a dozen pieces.
 There was the hole underneath, dark, but big enough for a pirate to squeeze through.
 Captain Z pried out the smaller pieces of the rock, until the opening was cleared.
 Then, holding her breath, she jumped in.

 #

 The hole lead to a narrow passageway that ran along the edge of the cliffs.
-The rock had been carved away to make this tunnel that was just big enough to walk through with your back bent low.
+The rock had been carved away to make a tunnel just big enough to walk through with your back bent low.
 Dirt and sand covered the floor.
-Captain Z could see a light coming from the doorway at its far end.
+Captain Z could see a light coming from the doorway at the far end.

 At the same time, she thought she heard a voice above her.
 Someone shouting.
 Captain Spears was close.
 Somehow he and his crew had found the path up the cliffs.
-But the voice was faint, its owner still a ways away.
+But the voice was faint, its owner still far away.
 Captain Z kept going.
 Crouching, she walked to the end of the passage, and the little cave it opened in to.

 The cave was bright.
 A hole along the side of the far wall acted like a window.
 The window opened up to the cliff side, and the sun and sounds of the waves below and the gulls above were coming in.